vladfatu/gemma-rover/README.md

 ```

-### !!!
+## !!!
 Warning
-The trained LeRobot models were trained on our datasets that used our robot with our environment.
+The LeRobot models used were trained on our datasets that used our robot with our environment.
 When you use a different robot, the calibration of the motors will be a bit different.
-You can try to run the models as they are, but have a way to disconnect it fast if it starts moving strangely.
+You can try to run the models as they are, but make sure to have a fast way to disconnecting it if it starts moving strangely.
 You will most likely need to record your own datasets and train the models for the LeRobot actions.
 Feel free to define your own actions as changing the code to support new actions should be pretty straightforward.
+For help with training new models, check out the [LeRobot documentation](https://huggingface.co/docs/lerobot/main/en/il_robots#train-a-policy)

 ## Citation